MartinKulev/Loldle/README.md

 Zac: Added Top to Positions,
 Zed: Added Jungle to Positions,
 Zilean: Added Mid to Positions.

-# How does the code work?
-Firstly all champions are added to a Dicitonary<string, List<string>>, where the string contains the champion name and the List contains the champion categories.
-All champion names are added to another List.
-Then a random number generator is implemented(from number 0 to the number of the List.Count).
-Then the random number which matches the index of the champion in the List is chosen as a right input.
-3 more Dicitonary<string, List<string>> are created for the categories: "Positions", "Species", "Region", because they need to be splited one more time from the first dicitonary.
-The string once again contains the champion name, The List - one of the categories above(for example: Bot Top).
-Then the program let's the user type an input.
-If the input is the same as the right champion, everything is coloured green and the program stops.
-If the input isn't a League Of Legends champion at all or if you have a typo, it let's the user type another input.
-This reapeats until the user gives the program an existing League Of Legend champion.
-If the input isn't the right champion, but it's an existing champion there are a series of if else-s that check if the category should be coloured green, red or yellow.
-As i mentioned there is a "Give up" command which prints the right champion and his categories, coloured in green.

 # Updates and ownerships of the game
 Approximately every 3 months a new champion is added to League Of Legends, so I'll try and keep this game updated.